CodingFactoryT/Barcode-Generator/README.md

 # How EAN-13 Barcodes work

-As the number already tells us, the EAN-13 barcode contains 13 digits in total.
+As the name already tells us, the EAN-13 barcode contains 13 digits in total.
 12 of these digits contain information about
 <ul>
  <li> a country prefix </li>
  <li> the number of the manufacterer who produced the product </li>
  <li> the product number itself </li>
 </ul>

+## The check digit and how it is calculated
 The 13th and last digit is a check number to check if the scanner has read the barcode correctly.
 This check number is calculated as follows: if you number the digits of the EAN-13 code with the numbers 1-12, every number that is numbered with an odd number is added together, every number that is numbered with an even number is also added together, but the sum of these odd numbered numbers is multiplied by 3 after that.